OpportunityIntl/OI-OffCanvas/README.md

 ## Public Properties
 Property | Type | Description
 ---------|------|------------
-elem | DOM object | The drawer element.
-Can be a DOM object, or a jQuery object. status | string | The status of the drawer.
+elem | jQuery object | The drawer element. status | string | The status of the drawer.
 Either `'open'` or `'closed'`. offset | number | The current offset of the drawer.
 A value of `0` means the drawer is closed.
 A positive value, e.g. `300`, means the drawer is open by 300px. width | number | The calculated width of the drawer, in pixels.
 The value of `options.width` is parsed and saved to this property when the instance is initiated and on window resize.

 ## Examples
 Let's say the site has a full navigation bar on desktop, but switches to an off-canvas menu below 960px.
 The drawer should have a max-width of 300px, but we want to make sure the trigger button is always visible (I'm looking at you, iPhone 5).
-Too add a little pizazz, we'll have the menu icon change to a close icon when the drawer is open.
+To add a little pizazz, we'll have the menu icon change to a close icon when the drawer is open.

 ```javascript
 $('.drawer').offcanvas({